Juninho Paulista: Sydney FC

 Although clubs in Brazil, Qatar, and Hong Kong were reportedly keen on signing Juninho, he opted to join Sydney FC in the A-League as the club's marquee player, signing on 1 August 2007, stating that the interest the club showed towards him made a strong contribution to the decision.
 Due to a shoulder injury early in the season, Juninho spent large periods on the bench and his on-field performances were hampered by chronic pain, aggressive play and secondary injuries, requiring painkillers and cortisone before each match.
 Despite this, he managed several strong showings including a masterful performance in Sydney's 5–3 victory over LA Galaxy.

 Sydney's strong signings, which used a large amount of their salary cap, made a new contract look unlikely.
 A number of A-League clubs including Perth Glory, Gold Coast United and Adelaide United expressed their desire to sign Juninho.
 Following the signing of a new marquee player and other players, including Australian international John Aloisi, Sydney FC declined to offer Juninho a new contract.
 He was released in the off-season.
 In April 2008, Juninho later announced his retirement from professional football.

 Return to playing

 In January 2010, Juninho returned to the game as player-president of Brazilian club Ituano, and on the last day of the season, with his impending retirement, he scored the goal that saved them from relegation.
-He also returned to Middlesbrough where he featured in his own testimonial, in which PSV Eindhoven defeated Middlesbrough 3–2.
+He also returned to Middlesbrough where he featured in his own testimonial, in which Dutch team PSV Eindhoven defeated Middlesbrough 3–2.
+Eindhoven was the venue for Middlesbrough’s UEFA Cup Final.

+Style of play

+A diminutive, skilful and creative playmaker, Juninho typically operated in the space behind the forwards, where he used his passing and ability to evade opponents to create attacking opportunities.
+Despite his small stature, he was also noted for his tenacity, robust style of play and uncompromising tackling.